Calibrated Model Criticism Using Split Predictive Checks: Simulation Studies

 \section{Simulation Studies}

 To validate our theory from \cref{sec:singleSPC} and guidelines from \cref{sec:SPCinPractice}, and investigate the finite-sample effects of SPC tuning parameters (the split proportion $\spcprop$ and, for the divided SPC, the number of folds $\dspcK$), we carry out two simulation studies, with a conjugate Poisson model and a Gaussian hierarchical model.
-We compare SPCs to other general-purpose predictive checks: the widely used posterior predictive check (PPC) and the first version of population predictive check (POP-PC-v1) since, like SPCs, it avoids double use of the data.
+We compare SPCs to other general-purpose predictive checks: the widely used posterior predictive check (PPC) and the population predictive check (POP-PC) since, like SPCs, it avoids double use of the data.